paulveillard/cybersecurity-iso-26262/README.md

 ## `Table of Contents`

-## `What is Functional Safety?
+## `What is Functional Safety?`

-What is functional Safety?
-• ISO 26262 Definition:
+- ISO 26262 Definition:
-−Absence of unacceptable risk due to hazards caused by mal-functional behavior of electrical and/or electronic systems and the interactions of these systems
+> Absence of unacceptable risk due to hazards caused by mal-functional behavior of electrical and/or electronic systems and the interactions of these systems

 • IEC 61508 Definition:
 −Safety is the freedom from unacceptable risk of physical injury or of damage to the health of people, either directly, or indirectly as a result of damage to property or to the